KaeCan/CC-Quarry/README.md

 - The install script uses `http.get()` which requires the HTTP API to be enabled
 - Config files (`allow.list`, `ignore.list`, `quarry.config`) are never overwritten
+- If you don't specify a folder, the script installs to the current directory
+- You can install to multiple folders by running `install` with different folder names